Utilizing the Pharmacy Inventory System in ZIMS

 Upon opening Pharmacy Inventory module, you will be on the main search screen.
 The default scope is current pharmacy inventory items; leave the search parameters blank and click the Search button, to load all current items into the search results grid.
 Filter the list of inventory items using other fields in the search panel.

-Regulated drug items are associated with legally required records and usage records for these inventory items are “locked” once an item is marked as “finished” within the inventory system.
 Locking item records prevents changing existing usage records or adding new usage records for that item, ensuring the integrity of your pharmacy inventory records.
 This locking ability and records that account for regulated drug usage on a bottle-by-bottle basis are key to meeting DEA record keeping requirements.
 If an item is accidentally locked before all usage records have been entered, the medical admin can unlock that item, but a record of the unlock process (and the reason) are maintained as part of the records for that inventory item.

 Adding a New Inventory Item: